 Resources – Visit the Help Center

 Of course, it would be great if you could use existing training materials to showcase key commands and concepts, right?
-The great new here is that the BricsCAD Help Center (help.bricsys.com) has a huge variety of resources you can browse through.
+The great news here is that the BricsCAD Help Center (help.bricsys.com) has a huge variety of resources you can browse through.
 Help Articles in multiple languages, Command References, YouTube Videos, Tutorials, Blogs, Webinars, Bricsys User Forums, FAQ’s, Free Training Courses & Lessons, as well as downloadable Ebooks.

 |1,449||Help Articles in 6 languages|